24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Generally not covered:

 Documentation is critical.
-After major storm events, take photos of your home (roof, gutters, siding) within a few days.
+After major wind or hail events, take photos of your home (roof, gutters, siding) within a few days.
 Keep records of professional roof inspections.
 If damage is found later, you have evidence connecting it to a specific event.
 See our Iowa insurance claim guide for general claim handling.

 Cedar Rapids-Specific Roof Considerations